kandlagifari/argocd-repo/README.md

 # Part 4: Login to Argo CD Server

-**Step 1:** The initial password for the admin account is auto-generated and stored as clear text in the field password in a secret named argocd-initial-admin-secret in your Argo CD installation namespace.
+**Step 1:** The initial password for the **admin** user account is auto-generated and stored as clear text in the field password in a secret named argocd-initial-admin-secret in your Argo CD installation namespace.
 You can simply retrieve this password using the argocd CLI:

 ```shell
 argocd admin initial-password -n argocd